mcdehaan/Mobile-test/README.md

 # Changes
 Added test files, dependencies, adjusted gradle, integrated Kotlin

-- Added .feature files, step definitions and runner to androidTest folder.
+- Removed .feature files, step definitions and runner from androidTest folder.
-- Added dependencies to build.gradle files.
-- Updated Gradle version, sdk target and dependency names
+- Updated Gradle version to 5.1
-- Integrated Kotlin for Cucumber

-Just run the test by right-clicking the .feature file in app/src/androidTest/assets/features.
+- Added TestSuite configuration

+Just start the test by running the TestSuite configuration.
+I noticed the app might get a bit confused on emulators so I would recommend running it on a physical device.

 # Description
 A simple native Android application that shows a city on a map.
 It provides a list of cities which you can search.